whatcodehaveyougit/braggin-rights/README.md

 5. Once these are installed go back to terminal and type in 'npm start', again in the front end folder.
 This should bring up a window in your browser on Localhost:3000.

 The web app should be up and running!

+## More to Do

+* When a contest / guessable is selected is should change color to show it has been selected

+* Bug - When you add a contest and then immediatly add a guessable to it, does not work

+* When you click add new player it should display a new form without fully re-rendering

+* Refactor CSS for a better UX